marbl/metAMOS/docs/content/tweetasm.rst

     @imetamos [fastq_pair_1] [fastq_pair_2] [#ASSEMBLE] [id]

 - Think of an automated #icanhazpdf but for genome assemblies (#icanhazasm).
 - Currently reads need to be in non-interleaved fastq format.
-Support exists but untested for SRA ids.
-- id simply needs to be a job-unique integer to avoid duplicate tweets in case you have to submit your job multiple times before it is ran.
+- id simply needs to be a job-unique integer to avoid duplicate tweets in case you have to submit your job multiple times before it runs.
 - You should notice that no parameters are required (except for the input data).
 In practice this works thanks to several software packages, e.g. kmergenie (http://kmergenie.bx.psu.edu/), and an ensemble assembly approach (powered by several assembly and assembly validation tools).

 .. image:: f1.png